-Wildlife monitoring was conducted in cooperation with Colorado Parks and Wildlife (CPW) during 2019.
-The work included:
+Wildlife monitoring was conducted in cooperation with Colorado Parks and Wildlife (CPW) during 2019 but not 2021.
+The 2019 work included:

 Monitoring three known Columbian sharp-tailed grouse leks and checking for new ones - The following summarizes the grouse counts at the three established leks on the Seneca IIW area (counts were up slightly from previous years).